 On the end host, the application handles buying and redeeming of assets and integrates with the \name data plane, i.e., delivers all necessary information to the applications using the reservation.

-\paragraph{Blockchain Platform \& Atomic Transactions} We chose the Sui blockchain for our implementation due to its high throughput and low latency, which make it suitable for applications such as bandwidth reservations.
+\para{Blockchain Platform \& Atomic Transactions} We chose the Sui blockchain for our implementation due to its high throughput and low latency, which make it suitable for applications such as bandwidth reservations.
 Sui transactions using only \emph{owned} objects benefit from a fast path (using Byzantine consistent broadcast).
 This reduces latency compared to accessing \emph{shared} objects, which require consensus.
 In our design, all operations on the assets themselves can be performed using this fast path.
 Only interactions with a market require the consensus path.

-Sui further allows chaining multiple smart contract calls and transfers into a \emph{programmable transaction block} (PTB) which atomically executes all calls in a single transaction.\footnote{A similar semantic can be achieved in other blockchains (e.g., Ethereum), but this generally requires writing and deploying a smart contract that chains multiple calls, in contrast to PTBs which are created ad-hoc by the transaction sender.} We make use of these PTBs to buy and redeem reservations for an end-to-end path in a single transaction, which provides atomic end-to-end guarantees for one or even multiple paths.

-\paragraph{Evaluation} Our benchmarks were performed in December 2023 and measure the computation and storage cost incurred by the smart contract execution of (i) calling each function individually in a transaction, and (ii) atomically buying and redeeming reservations for an end-to-end path.
-Additionally, we measure the end-to-end latency from the time when the client running on the end host initiates the buy-and-redeem transaction, until all reservations are delivered.
-We performed the latency measurements on the Sui \texttt{testnet} which is globally replicated with a distribution that closely resembles its main blockchain (Sui \texttt{mainnet}).
+\para{Evaluation} Our benchmarks measure the cost incurred by the smart contract execution for atomically buying and redeeming reservations for an end-to-end path, as well as the end-to-end latency between initiating the buy-and-redeem transaction, until all reservations are delivered.
+We perform the latency measurements on the Sui \texttt{testnet} which is globally replicated with a distribution that closely resembles its main blockchain (Sui \texttt{mainnet}).